STAMP-project/dspot/README.md

 ### Getting Started Example

-You can run the provided example by running `fr.inria.diversify.Main` from your IDE, or with
+You can run the provided example by running `fr.inria.stamp.Main` from your IDE, or with
 ```
-mvn exec:java -Dexec.mainClass="fr.inria.diversify.Main" -Dexec.args="--example"
+mvn exec:java -Dexec.mainClass="fr.inria.stamp.Main" -Dexec.args="--example"
 ```
 or
 ```